JoLee Wennersten DVM

 Gloria Long absolutely loves working with animals!
 She started back in 2008 as a veterinary assistant, and she absolutely loves the work she does!
 When she can find the strength to pull herself away from playing with puppies and cuddling kittens, you can find her curled up at home with a good book and her own little white puddy tat.
 During the summer months you can find Gloria and her husband cruising around on their motorcycle, or attending Christian motorcycle association events.

 Alexis came to Robbins Road Animal Clinic through the Careerline Tech Center's Environmental and Agricultural Science internship program in November of 2014.
 After graduating from Grand Haven High School in 2015, Alexis continued to volunteer at the clinic until she was hired on staff in February of 2016.
 Alexis has always wanted to work in a veterinarian hospital and is so excited to have the opportunity to work here at Robbins Road Animal Clinic.
-She grew up with animals and has always had a passion, obsession if you will, for furry or feathered animals.
-When Alexis is not working, you can find her at her little farm tending to the chickens, turkey, duck, and rabbits, hitting up the trails with her two horses, or cuddling up with her three cats and two dogs.
+When Alexis is not working, you can find her hitting up the trails with her two horses, or cuddling up with her three cats and two dogs along with spending time with her husband and son.

 Nicole Klempel, simply put, is here for the love of the animals.
 Nicole is a pivotal part here in our office.
 She’s been a receptionist with us since 1995!
 When she was a little girl, her love of animals made the idea of working in a veterinary clinic ideal.
 Her love of animals can be narrowed down to one near obsession: Beagles!
 Only marginally biased, at home she has two of the BEST Beagles in the world!
 And why wouldn’t they be?
 They are definitely her fur children.
 When she isn’t working, collecting Beagle trinkets, or out and about with her bow-wow duo, you’ll most likely find her sifting through the racks at the area thrift stores.
 Nicole just can’t turn down a great find!

 Amber joined the team in June of 2016.
 She has been working in the veterinary field since 2008 and has dealt with animal emergency situations and veterinary care.
 Amber enjoys making client's visits memorable and easy going.
-Outside of Robbins Road Animal Clinic, you will find Amber spending time with her two daughters and her rescue bengal cat, Damon.
+Outside of Robbins Road Animal Clinic, you will find Amber spending time with her two daughters .
 She is born and raised in Grand Haven and loves nothing more than partaking in the lake shore activities!
 When she is not participating in local activities, you will find her at home baking for her co-workers, friends, and family.

 Angie joined RRAC in the summer of 2016 as a receptionist.
 She graduated